istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/mesh-and-proxy-config/index.md

 ---
 title: Configure tracing using MeshConfig and Pod annotations
-description: How to configure tracing options with the MeshConfig and pod annotations.
+description: How to configure tracing options using MeshConfig and pod annotations.
 weight: 11
 keywords: [telemetry,tracing]
 aliases: